QUT-AMS/Constitution/Role-Descriptions.md

 -  Delegating areas of responsibilities of events to Events Officers.
 -  Collaborate with the Marketing and Projects teams in planning events.
 -  Liaise with external organisations for collaboration events.

+## Events Officer
+> [!NOTE]
+> Previous experience not required, 2-4 hours per week, in-person event attendance expected

+The Events Officer assists the Events Coordinator in delivering QUT AMS’s events.
+They are required to carry out tasks delegated to them by the Events Coordinator, as well as actively seeking areas of club events that can be streamlined.

+Responsibilities:
+-	Support the Events Coordinator with all aspects of event planning, including:
+-	Organising catering
+-	Risk assessments
+-	Event logistics (e.g. room bookings)
+-	Facilitate events where required.
+-	Other responsibilities as delegated by the Events Coordinator
+-	Proactively seek out opportunities to support event organisation

 -----